Nikola Mirotić: Personal life

-Mirotić and his wife, Nina Vujačić, have a son named Aleksandar, who was born in May 2013.
+Mirotić and his wife, Nina Vujačić, have one son.
 His wife is the daughter of his former coach and mentor, Jadran Vujačić, who also played professional basketball with Borac Čačak, KK Partizan and Budućnost Titograd.

 Mirotić is an ethnic Serb and a Serbian Orthodox Christian.
 He received the Order of St. Sava in May 2017.
 Mirotić has participated in prayer walks and protests in Podgorica against the controversial religious law concerning the Serbian Orthodox Church.